scottysseus/scottysseus.github.io/src/content/blog/2020-06-27-testcontainers-ldap/index.md

 cumbersome (just look at [Jenkins](https://plugins.jenkins.io/ldap/) and [Jira](https://confluence.atlassian.com/adminjiraserver/connecting-to-an-ldap-directory-938847052.html) for example) and makes integration testing crucial.
 The most common approach I have seen (and which seems to be used by the [go-ldap](https://github.com/go-ldap/ldap/blob/45321a6717b4042e9f52290e409ff04aaed13c29/ldap_test.go#L8-L10) folks) is to test LDAP integration code against [public LDAP servers](https://ldapwiki.com/wiki/Public%20LDAP%20Servers).
-Although this has desirable advantages, namely reduced test runtime and reduced test code complexity, sending requests to the public internet is not always an option and definitely makes the tests more brittle.
+Although this has some advantages, namely reduced test runtime and reduced test code complexity, sending requests to the public internet is not always an option and definitely makes the tests more brittle.

 In this post I'll demonstrate the use of Docker to facilitate LDAP integration testing in Golang.
 The full code can be found [on my GitHub](https://github.com/scottysseus/ldap-testing-example).

 ### Approach

-Some folks in France created an easy-to-use [Docker image for OpenLDAP](https://github.com/osixia/docker-openldap) that we'll use to facilitate the integration testing.
+Some folks created an easy-to-use [Docker image for OpenLDAP](https://github.com/osixia/docker-openldap) that we'll use to facilitate the integration testing.
 Aided by [testcontainers-go](https://github.com/testcontainers/testcontainers-go), we can easily create fixtures against which we can test basic LDAP integration and more complex things like: